 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Ledyard has been recorded under many different variations, including St.Leger, Leger, Legere, Sallinger, Sellinger, St. Ledger and many more.

 Early Notables of the Ledyard family (pre 1700)

-More information is included under the topic Early Ledyard Notables in all our PDF Extended History products and printed products wherever possible.
+Another 182 words (13 lines of text) are included under the topic Early Ledyard Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ledyard family to Ireland

 Some of the Ledyard family moved to Ireland, but this topic is not covered in this excerpt.